 - If you’re using standard responses for more than one job application, take care to ensure that you have tailored it accordingly.
 E.g. make sure you use the correct company name etc.

 - Keep all your responses concise and on the punchier side.
 The company will have many applications to sift through and the unnecessarily long ones will likely be rejected.

 - Make sure that any key terms for skills that the employer is looking for are included.
 For instance, if they want someone with leadership skills, include clear examples of where you have led a team.

 - Check thoroughly before you submit.
 Read through your application form again and again until you are completely satisfied.

 Personal details and qualifications

 The first part of any online form is usually the easiest.
 You will usually just need to input your personal details such as name and address.
-The next section usually asks for detail around your education and qualifications.
-It is helpful for employers if candidate translate their skills into a grading system that they understand.
-For instance, if you gained your degree in the U.K. but are applying for a job in an American company, translate your degree grade in the American equivalent.
+The next section usually asks for detail about your education and qualifications.
+It is helpful for employers if candidate translates their skills into a grading system that they understand.
+For instance, if you gained your degree in the U.K. but are applying for a job in an American company, translate your degree grade into the American equivalent.
 NARIC can help you do this for a small fee.

 In the next part of this blog, we’ll be giving you tips on how questions:

 - Why you want to work at the job you’re applying for.